khedoros/uw-engine/README.md

 ###VOC file format
 The file format is straight-forward, but not necessarily only raw WAV data.
 It's used in its simplest form in UW 1+2, though.
 Open the file, seek to byte 32 to skip the header.
 The remaining data is 8-bit unsigned mono PCM (except the final "00" byte that marks the end of the file).
 In UW1, they're recorded at 12048Hz.
 In UW2, they're recorded at 11111Hz.

+###Skills.dat
+This one isn't documented in the uwformats file, so I decided to figure it out.
+It's used in the character generation process.
+There are a number of important indexes that the values refer to, and these are reflected by the orders of some strings in strings.pak.

+####Classes
+0: Fighter
+1: Mage
+2: Bard
+3: Tinker
+4: Druid
+5: Paladin
+6: Ranger
+7: Shepherd

+####Character Attributes
+0: Strength
+1: Dexterity
+2: Intelligence
+3: Vitality

+####Skills
+00: Attack
+01: Defense
+02: Unarmed
+03: Sword
+04: Axe
+05: Mace
+06: Missile
+07: Mana
+08: Lore
+09: Casting
+0A: Traps
+0B: Search
+0D: Sneak
+0E: Repair
+0F: Charm
+10: Picklock
+11: Acrobat
+12: Appraise
+13: Swimming

+####File Format
+The first 32 bytes are divided among the 8 classes, with 4 bytes per class.
+These describe the ranges for the character attributes, with 0C, 0E, 10, 12, and 14 as the possible values.
+These aren't used directly, but as range inputs for random number generation, and possibly involving other calculation.
+For example, Vitality usually comes in values of 33, 34, and 35, when the range values seem to be 0C and 14.
+I did 5 character generations each for a fighter and a mage.
+The fighter's Strength value ranged between 24 and 28, while the mage's was between 13 and 19.
+This at least correlates with the classes' values of 0x14 and 0x0C for the base strength values, but is clearly calculated using different formulae than the one for vitality.
+I can either re-generate a large number of characters until a pattern emerges or find the character generation code.
+The former would be easier, but the latter would give a clearer answer.

+The remaining bytes (starting from the 33rd and going to the end of the file) are a series of records, 5 per class, which provide the skills lists for that class during character generation.
+Each record is in the format of a byte (len) to show the length of the record, and then "len" bytes of data showing the available choices.
+A record with a length of 1 is auto-selected (no choice is presented to the player).
+The classes are in order identified above, and the skill numbers are the same as identified above.

+Here's an example, for what I might expect for a "battle mage" class (keeping with my policy of not including actual game data in any of my materials):

+02 00 01
+02 00 01
+01 07
+01 09
+04 03 04 05 06

+First:  02 - 2 bytes, 00 - Attack,  01 - Defense
+Second: 02 - 2 bytes, 00 - Attack,  01 - Defense
+Third:  01 - 1 bytes, 07 - Mana (Automatically selected, because it's the only choice)
+Fourth: 01 - 1 bytes, 09 - Casting (Ditto)
+Fifth:  04 - 4 bytes, 02 - Unarmed, 03 - Sword, 04 - Axe, 05 - Mace, 06 - Missile

+Similar to the character attributes, I suspect that the way to calculate how the skills are actually applied to the character are contained in the game executable itself, rather than encoded anywhere as data.

 ##Legality
 I encourage you to go to gog.com (or a similar site) and buy Ultima Underworld.
 It's cheap, and it includes the sequel (which I plan to support eventually anyhow).
-Effort will be taken to allow the demo files to work as well, but I'm sure that EA would like to see sales of the original game.
-I can't give anyone copies of any game files, and this project will *never* distribute actual game data or information that could be used to reconstruct game data.
+Effort will be taken to allow the demo files to work as well, but I'm sure that EA would like to see sales of the original games.
+I can't give anyone copies of any game files, and this project will *never* distribute actual game data or information that could be used to reconstruct game data (just information about how to interpret game data).
+I'm also wary of distributing files directly representing any efforts at analysis of the files, so I don't plan to post anything like hex dumps, program traces, disassemblies, etc.